-Our linguistic philosophy is that programs for linguistic analysis should be funded on grammatical, rather than statistical principles ("Don't guess, if you know").
+Our linguistic philosophy is that programs for linguistic analysis should be funded on deep linguistic knowledge, rather than inferring everything from data using statistical principles ("Don't guess, if you know").
 We also want the analysis to take the word forms as a starting point, and build the syntactic analysis bottom-up, rather than vice versa.
 In this way we are able to build analysers that are both robust but at the same time give deep rather than shallow linguistic analyses.
 These analysers form the basis both for practical programs for end users and for advanced linguistic research.

 e-mail: giellatekno (at) hum.uit.no

 mail: Giellatekno, Institutt for språkvitenskap, HSL, N-9037 UiT The Arctic University of Norway